 The BGRR's research capacity was replaced and surpassed in 1965 by the High Flux Beam Reactor (HFBR).
 The HFBR was used solely for scientific research and provided neutrons for experiments in materials science, chemistry, biology, and physics.
 For more than 30 years, the HFBR was one of the premier neutron beam reactors in the world.
 In 1997, workers discovered that a leak in the HFBR spent fuel storage pool had been releasing tritium to the groundwater (see Chapter 7 for further details).
 In November 1999, the Secretary of Energy decided that the HFBR would be permanently shut down.
-With input from the community, a final Record of Decision was approved outlining the remedy for HFBR's permanent decontamination and dismantling (D&D).
-To date, completed actions include the removal and disposal of HFBR fuel and primary coolant, shipment of equipment for reuse at other facilities, cleanup and transfer of the Cold Neutron Facility for reuse, dismantling of ancillary buildings in the HFBR complex, removal and disposal of the reactor control rod blades and beam plugs, draining and isolation of all utility piping penetrating the reactor building, and rendering all former hazardous material storage tanks permanently out of service.
-Near-term actions include the dismantling of the remaining ancillary buildings, removal of contaminated underground utilities and piping, and preparation of the confinement building for safe long-term storage.
+In 2008, actions continued to prepare the HFBR for permanent decontamination and dismantling (D&D).
+With input from the community, a final Record of Decision was approved outlining the remedy for the D&D project.
+To date, completed actions include the removal and disposal of HFBR fuel and primary coolant, shipment of equipment for reuse at other facilities, cleanup and transfer of the Cold Neutron Facility for reuse, dismantling of many ancillary buildings in the HFBR complex, and removal and disposal of the reactor control rod blades and beam plugs.
+Near-term actions include the dismantling of the remaining ancillary buildings, removal of contaminated underground utilities and piping, and preparation of the confinement building for safe storage.
+An associated action conducted in 2008 was the cleanup of the Waste Loading Area, which was previously used for staging cleanup-derived wastes prior to shipping the materials for disposal via railway.